Kenya Visa Requirements

 - You will then select “Apply for a Single Entry Visa” (which also includes Double Entry) and complete the Application Form online which includes adding the passport photo and booking confirmation.

 - You will then submit the Kenyan Visa Application and pay the online fee of US$51, or equivalent, using Visa or Mastercard debit cards.
 Credit cards are also acceptable for payment but an additional 3% fee applies to make a total of $52.53.

-- Then await approval within 3 days, with the status of the application indicated in the message tab on your personal E-Citizen account page on the website to enable you to download and print the E-Visa.
+- Then await approval within three days, with the status of the application indicated in the message tab on your personal E-Citizen account page on the website to enable you to download and print the E-Visa.

 - Present your printed E-Visa to the Passport Control officer on arrival at the airport in Kenya.
-Note: you should avoid the queues at the Visa desks on arrival and proceed straight to Passport Control.
+Note: you should avoid the queues at the visa desks on arrival and proceed straight to Passport Control.

 Disclaimer From Government of Kenya:

-- The Visa processing fee is non refundable.
+- The Visa processing fee is non-refundable.

 - Incomplete applications will be rejected.

 - The possession of an E-Visa is not the final authority to enter The Republic of Kenya.